Safeguarding Policy

 Children Missing Education (September 2016):

-BCP Family Information Directory
+BCP Family Information Directory:

-Child Exploitation Toolkit
+Child Exploitation Toolkit:

-Teaching Online Safety in Schools June 2019
+Teaching Online Safety in Schools:

-The Designated Safeguarding Lead is:
+The DSL is:

 Mr Adam Bradford: [email protected]